 12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Workplace time wasters are those bad habits and behaviors like procrastination and distractions that throw your productivity off track.
-They rob you of valuable time, slow you down, and get in the way of your career development.
+They rob you of precious minutes, slow you down, and get in the way of your career development.

-But good time management can change everything.
-It helps you focus on what really matters, removes distractions, and ramps up your productivity.
+But with good time management, you can turn things around.
+You focus on what really matters and improve your productivity.

 Let’s begin!